Generic name: estradiol

 The information at Drugs.com is not a substitute for medical advice.
 ALWAYS consult your doctor or pharmacist.

-It is recommended that women who have a uterus and are treated with Menostar receive a progestin for 14 days every 6 to 12 months and undergo an endometrial biopsy at yearly intervals or as clinically indicated.
-(See BOXED WARNINGS and WARNINGS).
+Generally, when estrogen is prescribed for a postmenopausal woman with a uterus, a progestin should also be considered to reduce the risk of endometrial cancer.
+It is recommended that women who have a uterus and are treated with Menostar receive a progestin for 14 days every 6 to 12 months and undergo an endometrial biopsy at yearly intervals or as clinically indicated in order to detect any endometrial stimulation which might require further clinical action.
+A women without a uterus does not need a progestin.
+In some cases, however, hysterectomized women with a history of endometriosis may need a progestin [see Warnings and Precautions (5.2, 5.14)].

-Application of the System
+Application of the Menostar Transdermal System

-Removal of the Transdermal System
+Removal of the Menostar Transdermal System

 - Should any adhesive remain on the skin after removal of the system, allow the area to dry for 15 minutes.
 Then gently rubbing the area with an oil-based cream or lotion should remove the adhesive residue.

 Used patches still contain some active hormones.
-Each patch should be carefully folded in half so that it sticks to itself before throwing it away.
+Each patch should be carefully folded in half so that it sticks to itself before throwing it away